Abhishek-dev479/Restaurant-API/README.md

 ### Testing
 To test the application, follow these steps:

-1. Register a new user by sending a POST request to `/auth/register` with the following JSON body:
+1. Log in as Admin user by sending a POST request to `/auth/login` with the following JSON body:
     ```json
     {
-      "email": "test@example.com",
+      "email": "admin@gmail.com",
-      "username": "testuser",
-      "password": "password123"
+      "password": "adminpassword"
     }
     ```

-2. Log in with the registered user by sending a POST request to `/auth/login` with the following JSON body:
-    ```json
-    {
-      "email": "test@example.com",
-      "password": "password123"
-    }
-    ```

-3. Use the obtained JWT token for subsequent requests that require authentication.
+2. Use the obtained JWT token for subsequent requests that require authentication.

 ### API Documentation
 For Comprehensive API Documentation : https://documenter.getpostman.com/view/27904998/2sA3kRJ4DE